databendlabs/databend/website/blog/2023-07-16-databend-weekly-102.md

 Stay connected with the latest news about Databend.

-### Add Bloom Index to the Specified Column
+### Creating Bloom Indexes for Specified Columns

 Creating a bloom index consumes a lot of CPU resources.
 For wide tables where only a few columns may require point queries or data ingestion performance is more important, creating bloom indexes for all columns may not be a good idea.

-Databend [Fuse Engine](https://databend.rs/doc/sql-reference/table-engines/fuse) added support for the `bloom_index_columns` option, which means you can add bloom indexes to specified columns as needed.
+The `bloom_index_columns` option was introduced to the Databend [Fuse Engine](https://databend.rs/doc/sql-reference/table-engines/fuse), allowing you to specify which columns you want to create bloom indexes for.

-To create table with bloom index:
+To create a table with bloom indexes:

 ```SQL
 CREATE TABLE table_name (